wcstrickland/news_api/README.md

 ![alt text](https://github.com/wcstrickland/news_api/blob/main/example2.png)

 ## Phase 2
 Created a front facing API that allows users to search the data base with high level of specificity through a series of endpoints.
-This api supports programming language interaction but can be searched via the URL in the browser by anyone.
+The API supports programmatic access via endpoints or simple query string search.
 ## Phase 3
 Created a simple static html page with a brief description of the API’s endpoints and provided examples on how to properly use them.

 ![alt text](https://github.com/wcstrickland/news_api/blob/main/home_page_img.png)